 Lee et al (2012) Prostatic relaxation induced by loperamide is reduced in spontaneously hypertensive rats.
 J Biomed Sci 2012 941685 PMID: 22645476

 Do you know of a great paper that uses Naloxonazine dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area